-Let's take a look at how these draft rankings come about in the first place.
+Let's look at how these draft rankings come about in the first place.
 It explains a lot...

-It all starts in the early fall, when a group of people decides to have a "way too early" draft for the following year.
-Sometimes this takes place even before the current season ends (which leads me to believe these might be folks whose teams are already out of contention, which potentially adds a layer of bias).
+It all starts in the early fall when a group of people decides to have a "way too early" draft for the following year.
+Sometimes, this takes place even before the current season ends (which leads me to believe these might be folks whose teams are already out of contention, which potentially adds a layer of bias).
 These are the first pioneers of the future season's Average Draft Position rankings.

-Then, some of the spring annuals have early deadlines (December for some) and have to conduct their magazine's mock draft around Thanksgiving.
-It's mere weeks after the last out of the World Series, well before the Winter Meetings or when free agents have started to sign.
-Some of the mock's participants may use the results of the pioneer mocks as a guide; it's tough to tell.
+Then, some of the spring annuals have early deadlines (December for some) and must conduct their magazine's mock draft around Thanksgiving.
+It's mere weeks after the last out of the World Series, well before the Winter Meetings, or when free agents have started to sign.
+Some of the participants may use the results of the pioneer drafts as a guide; it's tough to tell.

-These early mocks and early mags have to rely on something to rank players.
+These early drafts and early mags have to rely on something to rank players.
 That something is typically the recency bias of the previous season and speculation about contextual variables that might affect the following season.

-Some national competitions open their doors to drafts as early as mid-November, maybe as late as the Winter Meetings, but still well before all the free agents have found homes.
-There is still little information to analyze, so the ADPs generated by these drafts will tend to feed off the first ones, using them as benchmarks, especially for players who have an uncertain future.
-That last point is an important one as the uncertain players are often the ones most likely to be questionably positioned in the rankings.
+Some national competitions open their doors to drafts as early as October, well before the Winter Meetings when free agents start finding new homes.
+Because there is still little information to analyze, the ADPs generated by these drafts will tend to feed off the first ones, using them as benchmarks, especially for players with uncertain futures.
+That last point is important, as the uncertain players are often the ones most likely to be questionably positioned in the rankings.

-The more of these that are published over the winter, the more that the early ranks gain a footing and we start forming opinions about where players should be drafted.
+The more of these that are published over the winter, the more that the early ranks gain a footing, and we start forming opinions about where players should be drafted.
 The rankings in each successive draft become self-perpetuating.
-Before you know it, we reach critical mass.
-The rankings became less about reality and more about group-think.
+Before you know it, this echo chamber reaches a critical mass.
+The rankings became less about reality and more about groupthink.
 Once spring camps open, our expectations are pretty much locked in.

-So, in summary...
-The ADPs are driven by early speculators planting stakes in the ground based on incomplete information.
-And all this is done as early as six months before everyone will be drafting for real.
+So, in summary, the ADPs are driven by early speculators planting stakes in the ground based on incomplete information.
+This is done as early as six months before everyone drafts for real.

-Back in the fall of 2015, everyone was excited about Carlos Correa after his late season debut.
-A few people decided to push the envelope with a first round selection in early mock drafts.
-The pick gained traction over numerous winter mocks and Correa never fell out of first round consideration after that.
+Back in the fall of 2015, everyone was excited about Carlos Correa after his lateseason debut in which he hit .279 with 22 HR and 14 SB in only 387 at-bats.
+A few people decided to push the envelope with a first-round selection in early drafts.
+The pick gained traction over numerous winter drafts, and Correa never fell out of firstround consideration after that.
 He'd enter the season ranked No. 6 overall.
 He'd finish 2016 outside the top 70.
-Six years later, he has yet to crack the first round in earnings.
+Nearly a decade later, he has yet to crack the first round in earnings.

 The extent of the fallout is described in a research piece I wrote for TheAthletic.com in 2019.
 I looked at how the ADPs - essentially, the marketplace - fared against actual performance in 2018.
 It exposed some horrifying realities.
-Then I reran the study for 2019, published in the 2020 Baseball Forecaster, with similar results.
+Then, I reran the study for 2019, which was published in the 2020 Baseball Forecaster, with similar results.

-The following charts are all based on a 15-team mixed league, and show:
+The following charts are all based on a 15-team mixed league and show: